bhattarabi/senior_seminar_posters/README.md

 # senior_seminar_posters
-some images created for the poster I designed for my senior project at MSUM
+Some images created for the poster I designed for my senior project at MSUM.
+All the xml files can be opened and edited with draw, available at http://draw.io